 Between the different ways to bet on sports and the difficulty of understanding the odds, it can be tricky to create a successful strategy—but the challenge is part of the fun.

 No matter what type of sports betting best suits your sensibilities, you can find it at Tipico.
 We offer futures, multi-sport parlays, live betting, and more.
-And as a welcome offer, new customers can place a risk-free bet of up to $750 when they join our sportsbook Colorado, sportsbook Ohio, or sportsbook New Jersey.
+And as a welcome offer, new customers can double their first deposit, up to $250 when they join our sportsbook Colorado, sportsbook Ohio, or sportsbook New Jersey.
 Now that you know the types of sports bets, it’s time to get in on the action with Tipico.